vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day3.md

 ### 9:50

+**SAY**: To help you get back in the groove, lets try an extercise that you can already solve before we tackle
+         any new topics.

+**EXERCISE**: Open special Revision notebook.

 **CMD**: Topic: dictionaries

 **SAY**: Now that we're finished implementing the Fizz Buzz game, we can tackle a more realistic problem.